lv8pv/alarm/README.md

 *A simple Linux terminal alarm clock written in bash.*

 ## Introduction
-Every time I make my self a cup of Tea, while sitting on the PC.
+Every time I make my self a cup of Tea, while sitting at the PC.
 I end up with a full cup of Tea that is too strong and ice cold.

 More then once have I swore at my **self** and *Slackware*, for not shipping